FlynnStudios/portable-cocktail-machine/README.md

 ## Acknowledgments

-This project was developed at **Brown University** as a four-person engineering team project.
+This project was developed at **Brown University** as part of the **ENGN 1650 Undergraduate Capstone**.

+The four-person team consisted of **three graduate students and one undergraduate student**.

-I am grateful to my teammates for their work on the MCU/control electronics, embedded firmware, and other parts of the integrated prototype.
+I am grateful to my teammates for their contributions to the MCU/control electronics, embedded firmware, and other parts of the integrated prototype.